 1. Do I have to go to an ARB Hearing to settle my issue(s)?

-No. We encourage all taxpayers to try to resolve their issues with an appraiser
+No, taxpayers are encouraged to attempt to resolve their issues with an appraiser

-prior to their

-informal manner without going to the ARB for a formal hearing.
-You should be prepared to
+prior to the scheduled Formal ARB Hearing.
+You should be prepared to present